How to Create a FinTech App and Why FinTech Startups Should Outsource Their Tech Tasks

 Investment applications are great guides to stock markets.
 They provide users with analytics and financial data and offer a full range of instruments for investment management.

-In most cases, investment apps work like financial advisors.
+In most cases, an investment app works like a financial advisor.
 Some even offer automated and customizable investing.

 One of the best startup investment apps is Robinhood.
 Robinhood offers commission-free stock, ETF, and options trades.
 It also provides access to select cryptocurrencies.